PP and Vox finalize the pact in the Valencian Community

 Pérez Llorca's investiture could take place on Monday

 As usual, the most cryptic has been the parliamentary spokesperson for Vox, José María Llanos, who explained that they will not demand a "notarized document," but that their desire is to reach an agreement before the investiture session.
-According to the far-right politician, both parties are "negotiating," there is still no "finalized" agreement, but there is a willingness to reach "the best possible agreement."
+According to the far-right politician, both parties are "negotiating," there is still no "final" agreement, but there is a willingness to reach "the best possible agreement."

-Against the migrant population and "climate terrorism"
+Against the immigrant population and "climate terrorism"

 Support from María José Catalá

-In the realm of symbolism, a striking gesture took place this Wednesday: before attending the Valencian Parliament, Juanfran Pérez Llorca visited Valencia City Hall to demonstrate that he has the support of the mayor of Valencia, María José Catalá, Feijóo's preferred candidate to lead the Valencian PP in the long term.
-Catalá, a conservative leader, stated that she was the first to sign Pérez Llorca's candidacy—something all members of the party in the Valencian Parliament are required to do—and defended her colleague as the PP's "clear choice."
-"I leave here knowing I have the support and affection of the mayor," said the PP candidate for president of the Generalitat, who is already looking beyond the 2027 regional elections, when the race for the presidency will begin, potentially with a contest between Pérez Llorca and the Valencian candidate, Catalá.
+In the realm of symbolism, a noteworthy gesture took place this Wednesday: before attending the Valencian Parliament, Juanfran Pérez Llorca visited Valencia City Hall to demonstrate that he has the support of the mayor of Valencia, María José Catalá, Feijóo's preferred candidate to lead the Valencian PP. The conservative leader is determined not to shift her focus from municipal to regional politics.
+Catalá stated that she was the first to sign Pérez Llorca's candidacy—a requirement for all members of the party in the Valencian Parliament—and defended her colleague as the PP's "clear choice."
+"I'm leaving here knowing I have the support and affection of the mayor," said the PP candidate for president of the Generalitat, who is already looking beyond the 2027 regional elections, when the race for the presidency will begin, potentially with a contest between Pérez Llor, from Valencia.